Indavelopers/gcp-training-projects/README.md

 ## Usage
 1. Clone repo and setup as working dir: `git clone REPO_URL`, `cd gcp-training-projects`
-1. Follow Pulumi set up instructions: https://github.com/pulumi/pulumi?tab=readme-ov-file#getting-started
+1. Install Pulumi CLI (read below first): https://github.com/pulumi/pulumi?tab=readme-ov-file#getting-started, `curl -fsSL https://get.pulumi.com/ | sh`
-    1. You can use the course name/ID for the Pulumi stack name
+    1. You can login to Pulumi or manage stack states locally with `pulumi login --local`
+    1. If you want to use the code in this repo, don't create a new Pulumi project, as will rewrite `__main__.py` file
 1. You can setup Pulumi passphrase so you don't have to input it every time: `export PULUMI_CONFIG_PASSPHRASE=passphrase && echo $PULUMI_CONFIG_PASSPHRASE`
 1. Setup GCP authn for Pulumi CLI: `gcloud auth application-default login`
     1. You need Cloud SDK installed locally (or use Cloud Shell)
     1. Or use another gcloud CLI installation to create credentials file with said command
     1. In the command output, check the path to the JSON file where the credentials are stored and move it to a known path, e.g. `credentials.json`
     1. Use its path for envvar and check its content: `export GOOGLE_APPLICATION_CREDENTIALS=path/to/credentials.json`, e.g. `export GOOGLE_APPLICATION_CREDENTIALS=$(readlink -f credentials.json)`, `echo $GOOGLE_APPLICATION_CREDENTIALS`
-1. Include config in `Pulumi.STACK_NAME.yaml`:
+1. Include config in `Pulumi.STACK_NAME.yaml`.
+Requires:
     1. List of emails for access control to projects, with first email for the instructor
     1. List of roles to be assigned to emails
     1. List of APIs to be enabled in projects
     1. IDs for organization & billing account, folder name & display name
     1. Project prefix and random suffix, e.g. Project IDs created `PROJECT_PREFIX-0-PROJECT_RANDOM_SUFFIX`
-    1. Name of the infrastructure resources to be created, e.g. `infra_script` (don't add `.py`)
+    1. Name of the infrastructure resources to be created, e.g. `gcp_course_infra` (don't add `.py`)
-    1. Example file in `example-Pulumi.prod-yaml`
+    1. Example file in `example-Pulumi.gcp_course-yaml`
     1. As we're creating a GCP folder and projects, config `gcp:project` is not used, so can be setup as any valid GCP project ID
-1. Include IaC for creating template GCP resources in `resources.py` inside `create_resources` function, along Pulumi exports
+1. Include IaC for creating template GCP resources in `gcp_course_infra.py`, along Pulumi exports
 1. Create resources with Pulumi CLI: `pulumi up`
+    1. Create a new Pulumi stack.
+You can use the course name/ID for the Pulumi stack name

 ## Multiple courses